magiccodingman/MagicEF.Scaffolding/README.md

-dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Tools dotnet add package  Microsoft.EntityFrameworkCore.Design
+dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Tools dotnet add package  Microsoft.EntityFrameworkCore.Design dotnet add package  Microsoft.EntityFrameworkCore.Proxies
 ```

 Please note that the, "Microsoft.EntityFrameworkCore.Design" may need to be added with the version matching your framework.
 I personally have a NET 8.0 project and am using the 8.0.0 version and added all of these as a nuget package to my project.
+Also note that the Proxies package is optional if you don't wish do do LazyLoading or similar.

 ## Project Setup